Camembert Cheese vs Pimento Cheese

 Composition and Texture

-Pimento Cheese has a sweet, rounded chili flavor.
+Camembert Cheese has a sweet taste.
+Camembert's aroma can be described as "buttery, rich".
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".

 Appearance and Aging